IngridOrnum/semester-project-2023/README.md

 The process of planning the project started in Notion, github board and github roadmap because I already was familiar with these tools.

 ### Design process
-The first week I planned the project by create pencil sketches of each site, then I did mid-fi wireframes in figma.
+The first week I planned the project by create pencil sketches of each site.
+Then I did mid-fi wireframes in figma.
 I also used Notion to write down ideas and reflect on the target audience.
-In the second week I created my design in figma, where I also declarired color-scheme, font-famliies, gaps and sizes.
-However, in the end of the week I decided to change all of my design.
-The reason for this was that I wanted more lighter and childlike colors to be used in my website.
-Because of this I was some days behind the dates I had set for myself in the roadmap I created.
-In total I used about two weeks designing the project.
-I also did some changes in the design, like swaping photos and adding a new font for h1-headings while coding.
+In the second week I created my design in figma, where I also decided on color-scheme, font-famliies, gaps and sizes.
+However, in the end of the week I decided to change most of my design.
+The reason for this was that I wanted more lighter and childlike colors to be used in my website, for a better fit for the target audience.

 I found most of my images on unsplashed, searching for images related to science, museum, children, etc.

 ### Production process
 I used sourcetree to set up the project and create branches locally on my mac.
 While working on the code, I regularly committed changes and pushed to Github.
 When finished with a branch, I merged with the main branch and pulled the changes to the main branch locally on my computer using sourcetree.

-I started creating the header and the footer, but I didn't complete the burger menu in the header until quite late in the work process because this required javascript and I wanted to prioritize to finish the design.
-I then created the the content on each page.
-I added all repeating styles in the "style.css" style-sheet, like gaps, font sizes, button styles, etc.

 ## Reflection
 I had some difficulty deciding on design.
 I had many ideas of how the page could look like, but was split between a minamalistic og a maximalistic design.

-I had some trouble with the work process related to branches in sourcetree, because I merged some of the pages before being completely done with the page.
-This resulted in some awkward and messy branches, ex: "about-page-fix".
-If I could do it again, I would make even more detailed issues on the github board for each page.
+I had some trouble with the work process related to branches in sourcetree, because I by mistake merged some of the branches before being completely done with the page.
+This resulted what can look like a messy workflow.
+As a result of this I learned that I must make even more detailed issues on the github board for each page.